BBA Cancels Wye Road Bridge Lighting for this Season

 BATH BUSINESS ASSOCIATION OFFERS SCHOLARSHIP

-Feb.
-5, 2020 – Thanks to community participation in the annual Bath Community Garage Sale, the Bath Business Association will once again offer a scholarship to a graduating high school senior living in Bath and planning to pursue a business-related major at an accredited college, university or technical school.
+BATH TWP. – March 7, 2021 – For the eighth annual year, the Bath Business Association will offer a scholarship to a graduating high school senior living in Bath and planning to pursue a business-related major at an accredited college, university or technical school.

 “The mission statement of the BBA is to promote and encourage business in Bath,” said Don Corbett, chair of the BBA’s Scholarship Committee.
 “One of the best ways we can do this with the next generation of entrepreneurs is to provide a scholarship to help them achieve their business education.”